 Once we know the total amount of claims, we will be able to tell people what percentage of their claim will be paid.
 This is because the fund has to be shared out proportionately across all customers who are entitled to redress.
 If you have an outstanding loan, we may reduce your balance instead of making a payment.

 The payments will be made by the end of 2020.
-This information has since been updated.
+This information has since been updated to May 2021.